Healthcare is very team-focused, our students gain the ability to work with many individuals

 - Although the GMAT or GRE is not required for this program, you may be asked to take it to strengthen your admission package.

-To expedite the application process, be sure to submit your application's supporting materials to the Healthcare Management Program, even though you are applying online using the university’s graduate online application form.
-You may apply for this program by completing an online application.
+- To expedite the application process, be sure to submit your application’s supporting materials to the Healthcare MBA Program, even though you are applying online using the university’s graduate online application form.

 *Meeting minimum requirements does not guarantee admission to the Healthcare MBA program.